-This division manages the Workforce Innovation and Opportunity Act (WI-OA) funds, which are intended to induce businesses to participate in the local delivery of workforce development services.
-WIOA emphasizes services to disenfranchised out-of-school vouth, the disabled, and veterans, as well as incumbent workers and employers in specified growth sectors through career pathways and apprenticeship strategies, with an emphasis on regional planning with our EAST-BAY Works partners.
+This division manages Workforce Innovation and Opportunity Act (WIOA) funds, which are intended to induce businesses to participate in the local delivery of workforce development services.
+WIOA emphasizes services to disenfranchised out-of-school youth, the disabled, and veterans, as well as incumbent workers and employers in specified growth sectors through career pathways and apprenticeship strategies, with an emphasis on regional planning with our East Bay Works to disenfranchised out-ofschool youth, the disabled, and veterans, as well as incumbent workers and employers in specified growth sectors through career pathways and apprenticeship strategies, with an emphasis on regional planning with our East Bay Works partners.
 This division staffs the Oakland Workforce Development Board (OWDB), which is charged with oversight and policy development for the grant funds.
-The Workforce Development Division also develops city-wide job training initiatives, coordinates the Youth Internship and Earn & Learn East Bay programs. and oversees the operations of the West Oakland Job Resource Center.
+Workforce also develops city-wide job training initiatives, coordinates the Youth Internship, and Earn to Learn Programs, and oversees the operation of the West Oakland Job Resource Center.